 In China, the Arawana Scholarship was set up to provide children of migrant workers in cities and children from poor rural families in western China with the means to continue their studies.
 As of the end of 2020, a total of 17 universities and research institutions across the country have set up Arawana Scholarships (including the previous "Yihai Kerry Scholarship").
 In 2020 alone, nearly 818 undergraduates, graduate students and young teachers have won Arawana Scholarships and fellowship awards.

-In Ghana, 25 employees' children and 5 students from Scholarships in 2019 and 2020.
+In Ghana, 25 employees' children and 5 students from Since 2017, Wilmar and our subsidiary PPB Oil Palms surrounding communities were awarded full BOPP Tertiary Scholarships in 2019 and 2020.